ApolloScapeAuto/dataset-api/self_localization/README.tex.md

 `data_type` includes:
 - `image`: the RGB image from the dataset
 - `pose`: the abosolute pose (roll,pitch,yall,x,y,z) of each image related to a map (Notice this is converted from the 4x4 pose matrix from Apolloscape dataset)
-- `camera_params`: the intrinsic parameter of the camera
+- `camera_params`: the intrinsic parameter of the cameras
-- `split`: the train val split used in the paper
+- `split`: train val split

 `record id`: each sequence, i.e. Recordxxx is a video sequence of the corresponding scene and the images are sorted numerically.